NGNAMS/Resume-Job-Compatibility-Scoring-Using-GNN-LLM/README.md

 # Resume-Job Compatibility Model Based on GNN and LLM

-A Graph Neural Network (GNN) and Large Language Model (LLM) based system for predicting resume-job compatibility scores, developed as part of a Master's project research project.
+A Graph Neural Network (GNN) and Large Language Model (LLM) based system for predicting resume-job compatibility scores, developed as part of a Master's research project.

 ## 📋 Table of Contents